 - If the SSO is determined to be from a private sanitary sewer lateral the OMW places a call via the city-issued cell phone or the handheld radio, to the water plant operator at 714-538-1961 for a request to contact the on-call AI for immediate response to the SSO location and the following procedures are followed: - a.
 SSO on private property - i.
 The responsible party (RP) will be identified and contacted by the AI and informed that the City of Orange provides initial response and cleanup; however, the RP is required, per the Orange Municipal Code, to eliminate the blockage in their lateral or sewer line, cleanup all SSO on public and private property, and reimburse the City of Orange for all incurred costs during the SSO response.
-Additionally the RP will be made aware that the OCHCA will be contacted immediately to inform them of the potential threat to human health. - ii.
+Additionally the RP will be made aware that the OCHCA will be contacted immediately to inform them of the potential threat to human health.
+The City will assist the OCHCA in determining whether the SSO poses a risk to health or the environment and conduct any sampling it may deem appropriate. - ii.
 The AI informs the RP that the City of Orange response crews will remain on-site until the RP has a plumber working on-site and has a cleanup crew working on-site with the ability to contain and isolate the SSO area and remove and adequately dispose of all SSO. - iii.
 If the private property spill involves a restaurant or multi-unit dwelling, the owner is non-responsive, and a significant amount of time has passed, the AI with the OCHCA can make the determination to shut off the water to the location.
 The AI will contact the Water Division at 714-538-1961 via the city-issued cell phone or handheld radio and request a shutoff. - 1.
 If the shutoff involves a multi-unit apartment, then an attempt to notify each tenant will be made by OCHCA and/or the AI as agreed to on-site. - 2.
 If the shutoff involves a restaurant's water service the OCHCA will be the lead agency in discussing the matter with the restaurant. - iv.
-The AI, when conditions allow, will take pictures showing the location and travel path of the SSO for inclusion in the monthly report to the RWQCB.
+The AI, when conditions allow, will take pictures showing the location and travel path of the SSO.